OmerShubi/DUBUS/README.md

 It also includes
 Once the app is up and running you can use it easily, just follow the in-app instructions.

+The in-app instructions describe in detail the different options that you have when using the application, and also thorough instructions on how to use the app.

 Notes,

 1. As we are displaying our app inside the Databricks, you must have a valid Databricks account inorder to interact with the app.